truecharts/website/src/content/docs/SCALE/guides/dataset.md

 :::caution[ACL]

 After saving SMB settings TrueNAS Scale will ask if you want to `Configure ACL`.
 Do **NOT** as this will overwrite the previously configured permissions.
-You can select `Cancel`, SMB Share will still be configured.
+You can select `Cancel`, the SMB Share will still be configured.

 :::